Table of Contents

 Vertical monitors, like their horizontal counterparts, do have a few drawbacks.
 First of all, vertical monitor setups can be a bit too big for most desks.
 While some people use dual or triple monitor setups with one monitor being vertical and another being horizontal, others prefer to keep things simple and just use one large, vertically-oriented screen.

-In addition to taking up more space on your desk than a single horizontally-oriented monitor would take up, having multiple screens in such close proximity to each other can cause eyestrain as you move your eyes from the screen to the screen.
+In addition to taking up more space on your desk than a single horizontally-oriented monitor would take up, having multiple screens in such close proximity to each other can cause eyestrain as you move your eyes from one screen to the screen.

 8. Things to consider before buying one